-Replacement instructions are in Rotors and Tubes. - 2 Frequently check the bucket O-rings (841648) for signs of wear. - a.
-Replace O-rings every 6 months, or whenever worn or damaged. - b.
-Keep the O-rings lightly coated with silicone vacuum grease. - 3 Regularly lubricate the bucket cap threads with a thin, even coat of Spinkote lubricant (306812) before every run. - 4 Occasionally inspect the hanger crossbars to make sure they have not loosened or rotated.
-They should all look the same, and their support screws should all be flush with the top of the rotor.
+Replacement instructions are in Rotors and Tubes. - 2 Frequently check the bucket O-rings (824412) for signs of wear.
+Keep O-rings lightly coated with silicone vacuum grease (335148). - a.
+Replace gaskets every 6 months, or whenever worn or damaged. - b.
+Keep the gaskets lightly coated with silicone vacuum grease. - 3 Regularly lubricate the bucket cap threads with a thin, even coat of Spinkote lubricant before every run. - 4 Refer to Chemical Resistances (IN-175) for the chemical compatibilities of rotor and accessory materials.